Valle dei Templi: Temple of Asclepius

 The Temple of Asclepius is located in the middle of the San Gregorio plain.
 Its identification is based on a mention by Polybius (I, 18, 2), who states that the temple was "in front of the city", one mile away.
-However, as the actual distance does not correspond and the size of the building is relatively small, scholars remains dubious about this attribution.
+However, as the actual distance does not correspond and the size of the building is relatively small, scholars remain dubious about this attribution.

 The small temple, probably dating to the late 5th century BC and measuring 21.7 × 10.7 m, rises over a basement with three steps.
-Its peculiarity is the fake opysthodomus with two semi-columns in the external side of the rear cella.
-Also extant are parts of the entablature, with lion-like protomes, a frieze and a geison pediment.
+Its peculiarity is the fake opysthodomus with two semi-columns on the external side of the rear cella.
+Also extant are parts of the entablature, with lion-like protomes, a frieze, and a geison pediment.

 The sanctuary housed a bronze statue of Apollo by Myron, a gift to the city by Scipio, which was stolen by Verres.

 Temple of Heracles

 Remains of the Temple of Heracles.

-The traditional name of this temple comes from another mention by Cicero about a temple dedicated to the classical hero "not far from the forum"; however, it has never been proven the latter (the agora of the Greek city) was located in this point.
+The traditional name of this temple comes from another mention by Cicero about a temple dedicated to the classical hero "not far from the forum"; however, it has never been proven that the latter (the agora of the Greek city) was located at this point.

 Stylistically, the temple belongs to the last years of the 6th century BC.
 It has also been suggested that this temple was one of the first built under Theron.
-Also the entablature, of which parts have been found, would date it to the 470–460s or the middle 5th century BC (though the more recent remains could be a replacement of the older ones).
+Also, the entablature, of which parts have been found, would date it to the 470–460s or the middle 5th century BC (though the more recent remains could be a replacement of the older ones).
 One hypothesis is that the temple was begun before the Battle of Himera, to be completed only in the following decades.
 Polyaenus mentions a temple of Athena being built under Theron outside the city, which could be identified with that of "Hercules", though also with a new one in the inner acropolis.

 The building, with 20th-century anastylosis, measures 67 × 25.34 m, with a peristasis of 6 × 15 Doric columns and a cella with pronaos and opysthodomus, is located over a three-step basement.
-It is the first example (later become common in the Agrigento temples) of pylons inserted between the pronaos and cella, housing the stair which allowed inspections of the roof.
+It is the first example (later became common in the Agrigento temples) of pylons inserted between the pronaos and cella, housing the stairs which allowed inspections of the roof.
 The columns are rather high and have wide capitals.
-On the eastern side are remains of the large altar.
+On the eastern side are the remains of the large altar.